 - Sign up for homemaker or chore services or "Meals on Wheels."

-Adult day centres are "drop-off" sites where a person who does not need individual supervision can stay during the day.
-This service is usually offered during working hours and may or may not be available on weekends.
+These are "drop-off" sites where a person who doesn't need one-on-one attention can stay during the day.
+This service is usually offered during working hours.
+It may or may not be available on weekends.
 Meals, personal care services, and social activities are provided.

-Nursing homes generally have two levels of care.
-Intermediate care includes assistance with using the toilet, dressing, and personal care for people who do not have serious medical conditions.
-Skilled nursing care is usually for people who have just come from the hospital or for others who have medical conditions that require more intensive nursing care.
+These generally have two levels of care.
+Intermediate care includes assistance with using the toilet, dressing, and personal care for people who don't have serious medical problems.
+Skilled nursing care is usually for people who have just come from the hospital or for others who have medical problems that require more intensive nursing care.
 Some facilities have special units for people with dementia.

 - Canadian Society for Exercise Physiology (2011).
 Canadian Physical Activity Guidelines For Adults.
 Available online: http://www.csep.ca/CMFiles/Guidelines/CSEP_PAGuidelines_adults_en.pdf.
 Accessed October 28, 2014.